 Don’t be a desk potato!

-We’re a country that’s in danger of being known as the ‘nation of couch potatoes’ and this needs to change.
-The World Health Organisation has identified physical inactivity to be the fourth biggest killer of the modern world, and it has overtaken obesity.
-And it’s easy to see how it can happen without us even realising...
+We’re a country that’s in danger of being known as the "nation of couch potatoes" and this needs to change.
+The World Health Organisation has identified physical inactivity to be the fourth biggest killer of the modern world, and it has even overtaken obesity.
+And the scary thing?
+It’s so easy to see how it can happen without us even realising.

 Are you “Actively Sedentary”?

-We always champion movement and that we must all move as much as we can!
-And this is soooo true for every day living… however, you may think you’ve done your moving for the day because of that morning HIIT class.
+At Move, we champion ALL movement and that we must all move whenever we can!
+And this is also true for everyday living.
+You may think you’ve done your moving for the day because of that morning HIIT class but think again.

-Sedentary lifestyles are extremely common, but it’s taking its toll on health and productivity.
-Our bodies are built to move and be in regular action - it’s time to get active at your desk as too much sitting can cause the following health ailments:
+Sedentary lifestyles are extremely common, but it takes a toll on health and productivity.
+Our bodies are built to move and be in regular action, and when it doesn't you risk the following health ailments:

 - As your blood flows slower and your muscles are burning less fat, there’s a higher risk of fatty acids clogging your heart.